UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/README.md

 - We used **sklearn** training_ test_split method to split our data into training and testing sets.
 - Used **Standard scaler** to scale our training and testing data by fitting the scaler on training data set and use that transformed training and testing datasets for our machine learning model
 #### **Explanation of model choice, including limitations and benefits**
 - To perform our machine learning predictions we used SVM,  EasyEnsemble, Neural Networks and Random Forest Classifier (RFC).
-Out of all these algorithms, RFC was able to give the predictions with most accuracy .
+Out of all these algorithms, RFC was able to give the predictions with most accuracy of **78%** .

 - Also, this model gave us respectable scores for classification .
 	![](https://github.com/UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/blob/Kirti/Resources/repeat_cust.png)